18 Vegetables You Should Avoid Eating Raw

 Photo Credit: Shutterstock.

-Kale is the king of greens, but raw, it can be hard to handle.
-Its tough leaves and high fiber content can cause bloating and discomfort.
-It contains goitrogens, which can potentially harm your thyroid function.
+Kale is a nutritional heavyweight, but raw, it can be tough on digestion.
+Its fibrous leaves and goitrogens can cause bloating and interfere with thyroid function.
 Cooking kale softens its texture and reduces its bitterness.
-Try sautéing it with olive oil and garlic for a healthy, flavorful dish.
+Sauté it with olive oil and a dash of lemon for a delicious, healthy option.

 Zucchini